Longwater1234/WedemyServer/README.md

 Using any MySQL client, CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
 Then, follow carefully instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
 I have attached a mysqldump file with [sample data](src/main/resources/data_wedemy.sql) for testing.
-All datetimes are stored as UTC.
+All datetimes are stored with timezone UTC.

 ## Quick Start 🚀

 ### With Maven (directly)

 Assuming you have requirements listed above, and both your Dbs are running.
 Using your Terminal, execute the commands below.
-That's it!
+That's all!
 Server will be available at http://localhost:9000

 ```bash
 ./mvnw clean package